fritzlaszlo/gitpushremotepull/README.md

 ```
 # SSH credentials
 SSH_USER=your_username
-SSH_HOST=your.server.com
+SSH_HOST=your.remote.machine.com  # e.g., 192.168.1.100 or example.com
-# The full path to the git repository on the remote server
+# The full path to the git repository on the remote machine
 REMOTE_PATH=/path/to/git/repository
 ```